barumau/pandunia/eng/109_jumlabina.md

 **da uze un caku kate la ban.**
 – He uses a knife to cut the bread.
-**da jete la bol darbe la dike.**
+**da jete la bol dape la dike.**
-– Hi throws the ball to hit the target.
+– He throws the ball to hit the target.
 **mi xofe la car lai la site.**
 – He drives the car to enter the city.